 PlantTech Research Institute

-PlantTech Research Institute has funding of $8.425 million excluding GST.
+PlantTech Research Institute have been contracted to accelerate innovation and find solutions to horticultural challenges through Artificial Intelligence technology.
 Below is the public statement from our contract with PlantTech Research Institute.

 PlantTech Research Institute Ltd. is a new industry-led research organisation based in the Western Bay of Plenty, focussed on technology and innovation in premium, plant-based value chains.
 PlantTech will leverage the Western Bay of Plenty’s regional strengths in horticulture, to create a unique applied research capability that will accelerate regional and national innovation for knowledge-intensive companies.
 PlantTech’s founders include eight companies (Bluelab, Cucumber, GPS-It, Eurofins, Plus Group Horticulture, Trimax Mowing Systems, Waka Digital and Zespri International) alongside the University of Waikato and Priority One (the Western Bay of Plenty’s economic development organisation).
 These organisations all share a vision for a collaborative R&D capability that will improve their global competitiveness, and the regional and national innovation systems they work in.